July 19 – 22, 2018

-A long weekend of music and fellowship for brass instrument players of all ages and levels.
+Four days (a long weekend) of music and fellowship for brass instrument players of all ages and levels.
 Be a part of an enormous brass ensemble, made up of Moravians from around the world; an experience you will never forget.
-All in praise and adoration of the one who calls us to be his own.
+All in praise and adoration of the One who calls us to be his own.

 Performances and worship will take place at locations and churches all over the city.
 The Massed Brass